Synthetixio/synpress/docs/docs/guides/wallet-cache.md

 ::: warning PREREQUISITE
 Before building the cache, you must have relevant Playwright browsers installed on your machine.
 See [this Playwright guide](https://playwright.dev/docs/browsers) for instructions on how to do it.

-If you forget to install the browsers and try to build the cache first, the cache might be built incorrectly, requiring you to rebuild it using the `--force` flag in case it says the cache already exists.
-See the [Debugging Wallet Setups](./wallet-setup-debug.md) section for more information.
 :::

 Once you've written your wallet setup file, you must build its cache.
 This is done with our CLI tool `synpress`.
 Here's how to do it: